A Schur's theorem via a monotonicity and the expansion module: Proof of Theorem

 \begin{proposition} If $c(s)$ is a convex curve in $\mathbb{S}^2$, $\mathcal{P}_c(s)$ is a convex curve in $P$.
 The curvature ${\bf k}(s)$ of $\mathcal{P}_c(s)$ (as a space curve of $\mathbb{R}^3$) is given by

-\end{proposition} \begin{proof} From the geometric definition of the convexity we know that $c(s)$ lies in a signed semi-sphere cut out by any tangent great circle obtained by a plane passing the origin.
-Then it is clear that $\mathcal{P}_c(s)$ lies on the corresponding half plane cut out by the corresponding tangent line of $\mathcal{P}_c(s)$ in $P$.
+\end{proposition} \begin{proof} From the geometric definition of the convexity we know that $c(s)$ lies in a signed semi-sphere cut out by any tangent great circle obtained by a plane $P_0$ passing the origin.
+Then it is clear that $\mathcal{P}_c(s)$ lies on the corresponding half plane cut out by the corresponding tangent line of $\mathcal{P}_c(s)$ in $P$ which is the intersection of $P_0$ and $P$.
 This proves the convexity of $\mathcal{P}_c(s)$.
 The formula for the curvature of a space curve is well known and computational.
 See for example page 51 of \cite{Pogo}.
-Of course the formula applies to the case that the curve happens to be a plane curve. \end{proof}
+Of course the formula does apply to the case that the curve happens to be a plane curve. \end{proof}

 Now let $\tau$ be the arc-length parameter of $\mathcal{P}_c(s)$.
 Direct calculation shows that

 Now we construct a space curve $\tilde{\mathcal{P}}_{\tilde{c}}(s)$ corresponding to $\tilde{c}(s)$ by defining it as $R(s) \tilde{c}(s)$.
 In general, this is not a plane curve.
 The key observation is that the arc-length parameter for $\tilde{\mathcal{P}}_{\tilde{c}}(s)$ is the same as that of $\mathcal{P}_c(s)$, namely it is given by (\ref{eq:35}) as well, since $|\tilde{c}|(s)=1=|c(s)|$ and $|\tilde{c}'|(s)=1=|c'(s)|$.
 Moreover its curvature $\tilde{{\bf k}}(s)$ (as a curve in $\mathbb{R}^3$) can be expressed similarly as